MahdiFalaki/local-llm-eval/README.md

 # local-llm-eval

 `local-llm-eval` is a lightweight local evaluation pipeline for served LLMs.
-It is built for practical offline evaluation with Ollama first, optional vLLM support, YAML-defined prompt suites, benchmark-style IFEval runs, and single-run analysis artifacts that are easy to inspect and reuse in notes or a README.
+It is built for practical offline evaluation with Ollama first, optional vLLM support, YAML-defined prompt suites, benchmark-style IFEval runs, and single-run analysis artifacts that are easy to inspect and interpret.

 ## What It Supports